 When should you give your Social Security number and when should you not?

-My rule on giving out my Social Security number is that I don’t do it, unless I know it’s absolutely, positively required for what I’m doing.
+Giving out your Social Security number is something you shouldn’t do unless you know it’s absolutely, positively required for what you’re doing.

-Companies and institutions ask for our Social Security numbers like they’re handing out a piece of candy.
+Companies and institutions ask for our Social Security numbers all the time.
 Unfortunately, they do a mediocre-to-terrible job of securing the number, depending on the industry.

 Here Are the Places You Shouldn’t Give Out Your Social Security Number

 Topping the list is any college or university.
-I recall when Social Security numbers were used as your student ID number and they were posted everywhere on campus.
-I even had a professor who posted grades outside his office by Social Security number.
+At one time, Social Security numbers were used as your student ID number, and they were posted everywhere on campus.
+Some professors even posted grades outside their offices by Social Security numbers.

-Making four separate entries on the list are hospitals, medical businesses, health insurers and medical offices.
-These kinds of places always want your Social Security number and I always leave it blank.
-Their thinking is if you don’t pay, they want to be able to turn you over to a collection agency.
-But their security is like Swiss cheese with holes, and medical identity theft is huge problem.
+Also on the list are hospitals, medical businesses, health insurers and medical offices.
+These kinds of places always want your Social Security number.
+But their security can be like Swiss cheese with holes, and medical identity theft is a huge problem.

 Other places where you shouldn’t give out your number include government at all levels and volunteer charity organizations.
-When it comes to the latter, the non-profits need to run background checks on you.
-But they vary greatly in level of sophistication and your info may not be properly secured.
+When it comes to the latter, the nonprofits need to run background checks on you.
+But they vary greatly in the level of sophistication, and your information may not be properly secured.

-You know the conclusion to this story.
-Freeze your credit and you won’t have to worry about the fact that your number is floating around all over the place!
+So you have to give out the number sometimes, but if you freeze your credit, you won’t have to worry as much that your Social Security number is floating around all over the place.

 Theft of personal info from doctor’s offices, labs, medical centers, et al. is a huge problem, according to the Federal Trade Commission.
-What info can the thieves get from medical records?
-Social Security numbers, your date of birth, maybe a digital image of your driver’s license, and maybe even your checking account information.
+What information can thieves get from medical records?
+Social Security numbers, your date of birth, maybe a digital image of your driver’s license and maybe even your checking account information.

-First, they’re creating false identities to apply for credit accounts.
-Second, they’re creating false identities and seeking medical care in your name.
+Criminals use that information in two main ways.
+First, they create false identities to apply for credit accounts.
+Second, they create false identities and seek medical care in your name.

-In the latter example, they basically create a clone of your identity, but with their picture on your ID cards.
-Then you get the bills and your medical records show an illness you don’t have!
-Not to mention the fact that collectors start coming after you for unpaid balance bills!
+In the second example, they essentially create a clone of your identity and sometimes put their picture on your ID cards.
+Then you get the bills, and your medical records show an illness you don’t have — not to mention the fact that collectors start coming after you for unpaid medical bills.

 The reality?
 The medical industry needs to improve the job it does handling your information.
-Until they do that, follow these rules:
+Until it does that, follow the rules below.

 1. Do not give a doctor’s office, hospital, lab, or any medical facility your Social Security number on any form.
 You can leave it blank or use a “dummy” number.
 Some examples of how to create a dummy number: